-What is HMRC likely to do now?
+What is HMRC likely to do?
 They have a number of aggressive debt collection tools available:

 - Issue a County Court Summons to get a County Court Judgment

 - Send in a Revenue officer from their Field Force or send a Bailiff after a Notice of Enforcement

-Please click on the link about the HMRC 7 day warning letter
+Please go to HMRC website about the HMRC 7 day warning letter

 Want to avoid all of this?
 There is a great solution for your company's problem called CVA or Company Voluntary Arrangement.